Morgscode/hugo-theme-spaced-blog/README.md

 # spaced blog theme

 A beautifully minimalistic Hugo theme for blogs.
-With dark mode and a11y out of the box.
+With dark mode, page search and a11y out of the box.

 TODOS: